AIObjectives/tttc-light-js/README.md

-  clusteringInstructions?: string;  // optional additional instructions for clustering step extractionInstructions?: string;  // optional additional instructions for extraction step dedupInstructions?: string;       // optional additional instructions for deduplication step };
+  clusteringInstructions?: string;  // optional additional instructions for clustering step extractionInstructions?: string;  // optional additional instructions for extraction step dedupInstructions?: string;       // optional additional instructions for deduplication step googleSheet?: {url: string, pieChartColumns?:string[], filterEmails?: string[], onSubmissionPerEmail: boolean} // optional data input using google sheets
+};
 ```

-The enpoint is implemented in `./src/server.ts` and you can look at the client's file `./public/index.js` (line 108) for an example of how to use it.
+The enpoint is implemented in `express-pipeline/src/server.ts`.
+You can see an example of it being used in `next-client/src/features/actions/SubmitAction.ts` and in the `examples/` folder.

-## Data format

 The data field must contain an array of objects of the following type: